7 Effective Strategies To Schedule Weekly Blog Posts

-So let's start off with the first step of blog scheduling which is brain dumping all those ideas.
+So let's start off with the first step of your weekly blog schedule is brain dumping all those ideas.
 What you are doing here is putting a list of topics or keywords down on a certain topic you want to write about.

 For example, this post is about Blog Scheduling.
 So I write down a random topic that includes this keyword like blog scheduling, blog schedule, blogging schedule, blog calendar etc. down into my Trello list to save for later.

 You don't have to write it down digitally (but that way is much easier).
 You can also write it down in your journal or a notepad you have nearby.
 Somewhere where you can get easy access to it when it comes to your blogging time.